Rougemont, North Carolina

 Rougemont is an unincorporated community and census-designated place (CDP) in Durham and Person counties, North Carolina, United States.
 The population of the CDP was 978 at the 2010 census.
-An act to incorporate Rougemont as a town was introduced to the North Carolina General Assembly in 2011.
+An act to incorporate Rougemont as a town was introduced to the North Carolina General Assembly in 2011, resulting in a referendum where the incorporation was rejected by a margin of 10 votes.

 Geography

 Rougemont is located in northern Durham County along U.S. Route 501.
 The center of town is 17 mi north of the center of Durham and 13 mi south of Roxboro.
 The CDP extends north into Person County as far as the Flat River, east to Moores Mill Road, south to Quail Roost Farm Road, and west to Harris Road and Chambers Road.
 The Rougemont ZIP code covers a much larger area, extending west into Orange County and east into Granville County, but all population statistics are for the smaller CDP area.